iKAN2025/CSA/README.md

 ### Contributions

 - **Notable Contributions**: Highlights significant contributions to the project, including theme development, search and tagging functionality, GitHub API integration, and the incorporation of GitHub Projects into GitHub pages.
-Contributors such as Tirth Thakker, Mirza Beg, and Toby Ledder have played crucial roles in these developments.
+Contributors such as Tirth Thakker, Mirza Beg, and Toby Leeder have played crucial roles in these developments.

 - **Blog Contributions**:  Often students contribute articles and blogs to this project.
 Their names are typically listed in the front matter of their contributing post.